 I credit Dave (more on him below) with starting me on this fascination of these showy New World pineapple relatives, besides those two native shrub species.
-As the sign (left) by his booth says: Bromeliads: Are American as Apple Pie.
+As the sign (left) by his local flower show booth says: Bromeliads Are American as Apple Pie.

 Most bromeliads are epiphytic, not terrestrial, so they don’t need big pots of soil as much as a sturdy footing—and actually like to be underpotted, generally.
 Confession: Some of mine have been in their original pots for more than five years.
 I didn’t even unpot my new acquisitions, but layered some bark mulch into a terra cotta bowl-shaped pot and sort of nestled each of their plastic pots in there, too.
 Easy.
 The key is to keep their cups, or tanks, water-filled.
 I shower them regularly with the hose-end wand, and occasionally wet the medium in the pots, too (which is the only place to put a dilute liquid fertilizer if you use it—not in the cups).

 Standing water is especially undesirable with the Vriesea, which seem a little more prone to rot off if not respected in this manner, so no saucers beneath your bromeliad pots, please.
 In the offseason, besides having their cups refilled regularly, everyone gets treated to the occasional shower in the bathtub, perhaps once every couple of weeks.
 Not much to ask for such extravagant color year-round, year after year.

 I GATHERED a few shots at the show the other day from Dave’s booth, and some from here at home.
 Click on the first thumbnail to start the show, then toggle between slides using your keyboard arrows or those beside the captions.